-- 1) We give a general system model and execution model for sensornets in pervasive environments in Section II. - 2) We chart out a time model space for specifying properties to be detected in Section III-A, and a time model space for realizing (implementing) the specifications is described in Section III-B. Section III also serves as a survey of time models, covering the background and related works. - 3) We examine the applicability of the single time axis and the multiple time axis models for pervasive environments containing embedded sensors/actuators, and place approaches and limitations in perspective in Section IV.
+- 1. We give a general system model and execution model for sensornets in pervasive environments in Section 2. - 2.
+We chart out a time model space for specifying properties to be detected in Section 3.1, and a time model space for realizing (implementing) the specifications is described in Section 3.2.
+Section 3 also serves as a survey of time models, covering the background and related works. - 3.
+We examine the applicability of the single time axis and the multiple time axis models for pervasive environments containing embedded sensors/actuators, and place approaches and limitations in perspective in Section 4.

 We conclude that presently, the partial order time model for specification of predicates has not found adequate uses in pervasive sensor-actuator networks.
 Rather, the single axis time model continues to be widely used.
 On the other hand, we also explore the options of implementing the single axis time model.
 While physical clock synchronization protocols are clearly a desirable option to provide the single time axis, we make a case that that in some applications (characterized by the unavailability and or the high cost of such clock synchronization protocols), logical time strobe clocks [25] that provide a partial order of time are a viable alternative.

-Section V gives a concluding discussion and lists open problems.
+Section 5 gives some application scenarios where the proposed time model can be used.
+Section 6 gives a concluding discussion and lists open problems.